pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

  :param SetDataRefb_f inWriteData_f: ^ to write data
  :param object inReadRefcon: reference constant included with read functions
  :param object inWriteRefcon: referenc constant included with write functions
+ :return: Data Accessor Reference (int).
+This is not the same as a dataRef (as returned by :py:func:`XPLMFindDataRef`.)
+          It should only be used with :py:func:`XPLMUnregisterDataAccessor`.

  Data access callbacks: